mrgaaron/docs/_sources/reference/objects/search.txt

 Searches are composed from :class:`Selector` objects that define the search criteria.

-When searching for sensors, your search may include selectors on individual sensors as well as the devices that they belong to.
+When searching for sensors, your search may include selectors on sensors as well as the devices that they belong to.